The Medicinal Plant

 spotted aloe, motherwort, Siberian ginseng, evening primrose, hyssop, Australian tea tree,

-feverfew, calendula (pot marigold), white horehound, hawthorn, rosemary, pineapple sage, speedwell, marshmallow,
+feverfew, calendula, white horehound, hawthorn, rosemary, pineapple sage, speedwell, marshmallow,

-self-heal, foxglove, valerian (garden heliotrope), yerba mansa, Chinese chives (garlic chives), chaste tree, wood betony, mullein
+self-heal, foxglove, valerian, yerba mansa, Chinese chives (garlic chives), chaste tree, wood betony, mullein

-This year's annuals include lemon beebalm, bachelor buttons, goldenmane coreopsis, clarkias and chamomile.
-Habitat plants include perennials like bearded irises, butterfly bush, blanket flower, coral bells, rock soapwort, blue fescue, golden alyssum and spotted dead nettle.
+This year's annuals include lemon beebalm, bachelor buttons, goldenmane coreopsis, clarkias, marigolds, sunflowers and chamomile.
+Habitat plants include perennials like bearded irises, butterfly bush, blanket flower, coral bells, manzanita, rock soapwort, blue fescue,'Bee's Bliss' sage, golden alyssum and 'Pink Pewter' lamium.